rafaels100/Shortest-path-algorithms/BellmanFord/README.md

 ![Relaxation](./pictures/relaxation.png)

 We want to set all the distances from the root node $v$ to the rest of the nodes to $\infty$, because when we start comparing, we want the first distances we check to always be better of what we have in the beginning, since at the beginning we know nothing about those distances.
 The distance from the node to itself will be set to 0 in the implementation.
 At the beginning of the algorithm, the predecessors will be set to null (I use -1 in the implementation, since there are no negative nodes, this means there's no predecessor), since there are no predecessors before running the algorithm.
-Actually, we know one: the predecessor of the root $v$ node is itself: $v./pi = v$.
+Actually, we know one: the predecessor of the root $v$ node is itself: $v.\pi = v$.

 ![Initialization](./pictures/initialization.png)